 Course presents fundamentals in news gathering, reporting, and news writing.
-Students conduct live interviews and press conference coverage in completing multiple news assignments.
+Students conduct live interviews in completing multiple news assignments.
 Writing proficiency is required in this W-designated course.
 Prerequisites: CO 221, EN 112 and IT 120 or type 45 wpm.